2025-26 college football bowl confidence picks: Rankings from proven model

 Top 2025-26 college football bowl confidence picks

 One of the model's most confident picks is that No. 21 Houston, a 3.5-point favorite, gets a double-digit win over LSU in the Texas Bowl on Dec.
 27. Not only is this game in Texas, but it's in Houston, providing the obvious home-field advantage for the Cougars, as LSU has lost its last four games outside of Tiger Stadium.
-Meanwhile, the Cougars are 5-1 straight-up when favored this season, and the Tigers' offense limps into this matchup as it has a total of four touchdowns over the last four games.
+Meanwhile, the Cougars are 5-1 straight-up when favored this season, and the Tigers' offense limps into this matchup as it has a total of four touchdowns over the last four games and won't have quarterback Garrett Nussmeier.
 That's the same number that Houston had in its last game, alone, as the model has the Cougars winning in 80% of simulations.
 See all of the model's college football bowl confidence picks here.

 Another one of the bowl confidence predictions the model is high on: No. 16 USC (-5.5) gets a comfortable win over TCU in the Alamo Bowl on Dec.
 30. USC went 9-3 in the regular season, with all three defeats coming versus ranked teams.
 TCU found itself in the Top 25 once -- back in September -- before having a pedestrian run through the Big 12 schedule, finishing 5-4.
 Even with the Horned Frogs playing in the easier conference than the Trojans, USC both averaged more points and allowed fewer points per game.
 USC sports a 32-9 (78%) straight-up record when favored since Lincoln Riley came aboard in 2022, as it is projected to easily take care of business in San Antonio.
 SportsLine's model has the Trojans prevailing nearly 70% of the time.
 See the rest of the college football bowl confidence predictions here.